twentyOne2x/attnmarkets/docs/protocol-design/attn-revenue-bonds-pt-yt-attnusd.md

 - How attnUSD (the StableVault share token) is defined, risk-managed, and used.
 - How the protocol separates the **underlying** (SY) from the **numeraire** (USDC/basket vs attnUSD).
 - How the system is presented to:
-  - Retail sponsors (creators, DAOs, apps).
+  - Retail users (creators, DAOs, apps).
   - Liquidity providers (LPs) and yield buyers.
 - Roadmap and rollout phases from internal-only PT/YT to full markets.